MetPX/sarracenia/docs/source/Explanation/SarraPluginDev.rst

   for many types of events, indicating the area of coverage.
 There is a 'polygon' field in the warning, that the source could add to messages using an on_post plugin.
-Subscribers would have access to the 'polygon' header through use of an on_message plugin, enabling them to determine whether the alert affected an area of interest without downloading the entire warning.
+Subscribers would have access to the 'polygon' header through use of an after_accept plugin, enabling them to determine whether the alert affected an area of interest without downloading the entire warning.

-- A source that applies compression to products before posting, could add a header such as 'uncompressed_size' and 'uncompressed_sum' to allow subscribers with an on_message plugin to compare a file that has been locally uncompressed to an upstream file offered in compressed form.
+- A source that applies compression to products before posting, could add a header such as 'uncompressed_size' and 'uncompressed_sum' to allow subscribers with an after_accept plugin to compare a file that has been locally uncompressed to an upstream file offered in compressed form.

 - add Bittorrent, S3, IPFS as transfer protocols (sub-classing Transfer)